mitchs-dev/gocompiler/README.md

 # gocompiler

 This is a docker image which can be used to compile GO binaries for multiple OS's.
 This image is based on the official `golang` image.

-Currently this image only supports GO `1.19.1`.
+> **IMPORTANT**: This image has previously gone through an overhaul.
+If you previously used a `1.0.0` version of this image, please be aware that the new tags are going to reflect the version of GO that is being used.
+(I.e `1.23.3`)

+## Supported Versions

+This image will follow the GO Release Policy and will support the last 3 minor versions of GO: https://go.dev/doc/devel/release#policy

 ## How to use